Canon SX60 vs Leica X-U Typ 113

 It is notable that the SX60 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the SX60 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The SX60 was replaced by the Canon SX70, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon SX60 better than the Leica X-U Typ 113 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.